-Imagine being an 87 year old healthy, but lonely, widow.
+Imagine being an 87 year old healthy and lonely widow.

 Puppies require constant supervision if you want them to grow into well-behaved adult dogs.
 A person that gets a puppy needs to understand that the pup won’t know not to potty on the floor unless they’re shown the right place to go.

 The pup might think furniture and shoes are great chew toys unless he’s given age-appropriate toys.